LungCellAtlas/scRNAseq_pipelines/README.md

 - e: ensembl release
 - g: genome release
 (These flags all have defaults, check the documentation to see the defaults.)
-- w: path to work directory (without trailing slash) in which to set up pipeline and store reference genome, if not present working directory
 - c: path to conda envs dir without trailing slash, e.g. /users/doejohn/miniconda3/envs
 - u: user:pass that gives access to the files to be downloaded (this is confidential and must be provided to you by your LCA contact person)